ventinus/event-scheduler/README.md

 - ~~redirect / to /events~~
 - ~~!! resolve hybrid of public vs authenticated interactions !!~~
   - ~~!! render action buttons which the current user is authorized to do !!~~
-- improve styling and customizability of `withManagerAccess` to render in a modal
+- ~~improve styling and customizability of `withManagerAccess` to render in a modal~~
 - add path alias to webpack and jest
+- handle api loader errors correctly

 ### P1